okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 There are 4 python scripts that come directly with Amazon Linux AMI or can be installed using `yum` on non-Amazon Linux.
 They are:

 1. cfn-init: Used to retrieve and interprety the resouce metadata, installing packages, creating files and starting services.
 2. cfn-signal: A simple wrapper to signal an AWS CloudFormation CreationPolicy or WaitCondition, enabling you to sync other resources in the stack with the application being ready.
+This can give us the yes/no if succssful.
+3. cfn-get-metadata: A wrapper script making it easy to retrieve either all metadata defined for a resource or path to a specific key or subtree of the resource metadata.
+4. cfn-hup: A daemon to check for updates to metadata and execute custom hooks when the changes are detected.